 The recommended amount of study time is 100 hours for each hour of the exam.
-The Probability exam is 3 hours long, so you should study 300 hours.
+The preliminary exams are 3 hours long, so you should study 300 hours.
 You should check out the library book stacks for study manuals!

 Go here for released past exams.